Media Resources

 Work is underway.
 The Briefing List at jamesoneillthrillers.com is the first place any announcement will appear.

-Media contact
+Media Contact

-For rights, translation, or media enquiries, include the subject line: PRESS ENQUIRY — JAMES O'NEILL.
+For review copies, interview requests, podcast appearances, rights and translation enquiries, use the email above.
+Include the subject line: PRESS ENQUIRY — JAMES O'NEILL.
 Review copy requests are answered within 3 working days.